Cryptonaut77/poker-ledger-backend/README.md

 ## Recent Updates

-### Database Schema Fix (Nov 29, 2024)
+### Database Schema Fix (Dec 1, 2024)
-Fixed database schema synchronization issues that were preventing player buy-ins and other features from working:
+Fixed critical database schema synchronization issue that was preventing the app from accepting new information:
-- Applied missing `tableName` column migration to `game_session` table
+- Used `prisma db push` to synchronize the database schema with Prisma models
-- Applied missing `tipsPaid` column migration to `dealer_down` table
+- Applied missing `tableName` and `tipsPaid` columns to database tables
-- Regenerated Prisma Client to sync with updated schema
+- Regenerated Prisma Client to ensure type safety

-All features including player buy-ins, cashouts, dealer tracking, and dashboard summaries are now working correctly.
+- Backend server automatically reloaded with updated schema

+The app is now fully functional and accepting new player buy-ins, dealer downs, and expenses without errors.

 ## Troubleshooting